jenkinsci/influxdb-plugin/README.md

 ![](doc/img/select-influxdb-target.png)

-From the "Advanced" tab you can choose to set a custom prefix for your `project_name` field, a custom project name to be used instead of the default job name and custom fields and tags for your all your metrics.
+From the "Advanced" tab you can choose to set a custom prefix for your `project_name` field, a custom project name to be used instead of the default job name, custom fields for your `jenkins_data` metric, and custom tags for your all your metrics.

 ![](doc/img/advanced-options.png)